gavinlyonsrepo/cylon/README.md

 More information on the modules files can be found in modules_info.md in documentation folder.

-Config file: The user can create an optional config file, used mainly for custom system backup.
-If the user is not using the system backup option or ccrypt menu function or custom clamav scan option, the user does not need config file.
+Config file: The user can create an optional config file, used
+for custom system backup.
+If the user is not using the system backup option the user does NOT need config file.

 * NAME: cylonCfg.conf
 * PATH: $HOME/.config/cylon/cylonCfg.conf
 This Path can be overwritten by environmental variable see next section.